jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

     - unicast_prefix_v4
     - unicast_prefix_v6

-## Configure a BGP SRv6 locator
+## BGP SRv6 locator
-When we get to lab 6 we'll be sending SRv6 encapsulated traffic directly to/from Amsterdam and Rome.
-We'll need an SRv6 end.DT4/6 function at the egress nodes *`xrd01`* and *`xrd07`*) to be able to pop the SRv6 encap and perform a global table lookup on the underlying payload.
-Configuring an SRv6 locator under BGP will trigger creation of the end.DT4/6 functions:
+In lab 1 we configured an SRv6 locator for the BGP global/default table.
+When we get to lab 6 we'll use these locators as we'll be sending SRv6 encapsulated traffic directly to/from Amsterdam and Rome.
+With our endpoints performing SRv6 encapsulation our BGP SRv6 locator will provide the end.DT4/6 function at the egress nodes *`xrd01`* and *`xrd07`*) to be able to pop the SRv6 encap and perform a global table lookup on the underlying payload.

-1. Configure SRv6 locators for BGP on both **xrd01** and **xrd07**:
+1. Optional - re-validate end.DT4/6 SIDs belonging to BGP default table:
     ```
-    router bgp 65000
-      address-family ipv4 unicast
-        segment-routing srv6
-        locator MyLocator

-      address-family ipv6 unicast
-        segment-routing srv6
-        locator MyLocator
-    commit
-    ```

-2. Validate end.DT4/6 SIDs belonging to BGP default table:
-    ```
     show segment-routing srv6 sid
     ```

     Expected output on **xrd01** should look something like:
     ```
-    RP/0/RP0/CPU0:xrd01#sho segment-routing srv6 sid
+    RP/0/RP0/CPU0:xrd01#show segment-routing srv6 sid
-    Sun Jan 29 03:29:03.559 UTC
+    Sat Dec 16 03:25:40.943 UTC

     *** Locator: 'MyLocator' ***